 Information concerning academic matters and the life of the community will be disseminated through school-provided e-mail.
+UPDate is the seminary's weekly e-mail newsletter sent out by the Communication's Office.
 Students are encouraged to access their school-provided personal account daily, and are REQUIRED to access it weekly.
 The Acceptable Use of Technology Policy in the Policies and Procedures booklet is found at www.upsem.net.